Research on tortoises: Why should you sponsor it?

 South Africa has the greatest number of tortoise species on the planet.
 Although South Africa has a tradition of nature protection and conservation generally, the native tortoise species still experience various survival threats.
 The suitable habitats for many species are being reduced because of growing human populations.
 This results in wilderness areas being brought under agriculture, dead tortoises are frequently found on roads, overgrazing is a problem, and in some places, mining activities also threaten suitable tortoise habitat.

-One family of tortoises occurs almost exclusively in South Africa.
-The scientific name of this genus is Homopus.
-The species in this genus occur in a relatively small geographic area.
-They are small and are highly specialised for survival in a specific type of environment.
+The tortoise genera Chersobius and Homopus occur almost exclusively in South Africa.
+The species in these genera occur in relatively small geographic areas.
+The tortoises are small and are highly specialised for survival in a specific type of environment.
 This makes them sensitive species for many environmental and other disturbances.

-The Homopus Research Foundation was founded with the intention of preventing the long-term extinction of the Homopus tortoises.
+Dwarf Tortoise Conservation was founded with the intention of preventing the long-term extinction of the Chersobius and Homopus tortoises.
 This scientific-based foundation has a mission to gather and distribute data on these animals in such a way that the future survival of these tortoises is supported.
 The basic guiding principle is that a species cannot be effectively protected if there is nothing known about its life history.
 In this way, the mission of the foundation is spearheaded by the drive to perform scientific ecologically-based research in the natural range of these tortoises.
-Only with such detailed information can effective protective measures be developed that are compatible with the growth in the South African human population, and that will allow the continued existence of Homopus tortoises.
+Only with such detailed information can effective protective measures be developed that are compatible with the growth in the South African human population, and that will allow the continued existence of Chersobius and Homopus tortoises.

 Ex situ protection

 In general, nature conservation organisations concentrate themselves primarily on the protection of species in the natural range and carry out most of their activities there (in situ approach).
 In some instances, it is also justifiable to keep populations of a species outside of its natural range (ex situ approach).
 This facilitates more intensive study under controlled conditions and is often a more efficient and faster manner to generate basic data to compliment field studies.
 Many zoos work almost exclusively with the ex situ approach.
-The Homopus Research Foundation is one of the few organisations that is actively working both in situ and ex situ.
+Dwarf Tortoise Conservation is one of the few organisations that is actively working both in situ and ex situ.

-The research of the Homopus Research Foundation is carried out wholly by dedicated and well educated volunteers.
+The research of Dwarf Tortoise Conservation is carried out wholly by dedicated and well educated volunteers.
 The supervision is by academic biologists, also on a voluntary basis.
 This means that 100% of all donations is available for research materials.
 There are few other organisations that can ensure that donated funds are used in such a financially efficient manner.
-A financial overview is produced annually where all income and expenditure accounted for.
+A financial overview is produced annually where all income and expenditure is accounted for.

-The Homopus Research Foundation is a scientific-based foundation with a mission to gather and distribute data on the tortoises of the genus Homopus in such a way that the future survival of these tortoises is supported.
+Dwarf Tortoise Conservation is a scientific-based foundation with a mission to gather and distribute data on the tortoises of the genera Chersobius and Homopus in such a way that the future survival of these tortoises is supported.
 The foundation achieves this by:

 The information gathered is made available to nature conservationists involved in practical conservation issues through: